Thermal energy storage: Cryogenic energy storage

 Cryogenic energy storage uses liquification of air or nitrogen as an energy store.

 A pilot cryogenic energy system that uses liquid air as the energy store, and low-grade waste heat to drive the thermal re-expansion of the air, operated at a power station in Slough, UK in 2010.

+Cryogenic Energy storage is a good option for energy use since it is able to be location independent.
+As long as there is the space needed for the storage of these containers, it would be possible to build.
+This energy storage is also known to have the ability for long storage duration, although it does have high costs for standalone systems.
+This makes sense because there is an essential high energy input needed for the liquefaction process of non-toxic materials.